 The profitability and success of our conferences, symposia and events could be adversely affected by external factors beyond our control.
 The market for desirable dates and locations for conferences, symposia and events is highly competitive.
 If we cannot secure desirable dates and locations for our conferences, symposia and events their profitability could suffer, and our financial condition and results of operations may be adversely affected.
-In addition, because our events are scheduled in advance and held at specific locations, the success of these events can be affected by circumstances outside of our control, such as labor strikes, transportation shutdowns and travel restrictions, economic slowdowns, terrorist attacks, weather, natural disasters, and other occurrences impacting the global, regional, or national economy, the occurrence of any of which could negatively impact the success of the event and as the global economy recovers, our ability to procure space for our events and keep associated costs down could become more challenging.
+In addition, because our events are scheduled in advance and held at specific locations, the success of these events can be affected by circumstances outside of our control, such as labor strikes, transportation shutdowns and travel restrictions, economic slowdowns, reductions in government spending, terrorist attacks, weather, natural disasters, and other occurrences impacting the global, regional, or national economy, the occurrence of any of which could negatively impact the success of the event.
+Additionally, a significant recovery in the global economy could make our ability to procure space for our events and efforts to keep associated costs down more challenging.

 Our sales to governments are subject to appropriations and may be terminated.
 We derive significant revenues from contracts with the U.S. government and its respective agencies, numerous state and local governments and their respective agencies, and foreign governments and their agencies.
-At December 31, 2012 and 2011, approximately \$255.0 million and \$225.0 million, respectively, of our Research contract value and Consulting backlog was attributable to governments.
-We believe substantially all of the amount attributable to governments at December 31, 2012 will be filled in 2013.
-Our U.S. government contracts are subject to the approval of appropriations by the U.S. Congress to fund the agencies contracting for our services, and our contracts at the state and local levels are subject to various government authorizations and funding approvals and mechanisms.
-In general, most if not all of these contracts may be terminated at any time without cause ("termination for convenience").
-Additionally, many state governments, their agencies, and municipalities across the United States are under severe financial strain and are considering significant budget cuts.
+At December 31, 2013 and 2012, approximately \$283.0 million and \$255.0 million, respectively, of our Research contract value and Consulting backlog was attributable to governments.
+We believe substantially all of the amount attributable to governments at December 31, 2013 will be filled in 2014.
+Our U.S. government contracts are subject to the approval of appropriations by the U.S. Congress to fund the agencies contracting for our services.
+Additionally, our contracts at the state and local levels, as well as foreign government contracts, are subject to various governmental authorizations and funding approvals and mechanisms.
+In general, most if not all of these contracts may be terminated at any time without cause or penalty ("termination for convenience").
+Similarly, contracts with domestic and foreign governments and their agencies are subject to increasingly complex bidding procedures and intense competition.
 Should appropriations for the governments and agencies that contract with us be curtailed, or should government contracts be terminated for convenience, we may experience a significant loss of segment and consolidated revenues.